TeachBooks/systems-engineering-design/book/chapters/chapter_2_1.md

 ## Testing

 Testing can direct itself to the explanatory power or to the predictive power of the postulated laws or theories.
 For simplicity’s sake, we shall restrict ourselves here to the testing of predictive power.
 In view of the inductively acquired insight, deductively a prediction has been made (with or without the help of an experiment) on facts to be observed in the future.
 In the testing procedure these facts are observed and compared with the prediction.
 Does it fit the facts?
 If not, to what extent do the facts “support” the hypothesis, that is how “true” is the hypothesis?
-(In Figure 2.1 we used the qualitative notion of “**degree of truth**” of the hypothesis for this).
+(In the figure above we used the qualitative notion of “**degree of truth**” of the hypothesis for this).
 In testing, the research cycle again enters the domain of the material reality.
 The conclusions are factual statements in the domain of the mind.

 ## Evaluation